scherler/sirocco-wc/README.md

 ## Why the name?

-I was looking for a word that unifies with tailwind and lit (fart-on-fire 🤭 would have been a good picture that fits but ...).
+I was looking for a word that unifies tailwind with lit.
 A Mediterranean wind that comes from the Sahara and reaches hurricane speeds in North Africa and Southern Europe, is the definition of sirocco and since I wrote it based in Sevilla, I found it fitting. 😁

 ## Install